maxgroll/LaZona/README.md

 ## Does Technology Make us Human?

-:open_file_folder: Personal webpage of my research into the relationship of humans and technology.
+>  :open_file_folder: Personal webpage of my research into the relationship of humans and technology.

-:fountain_pen: Content forthcoming.
+> :fountain_pen: Content forthcoming.
 Pretty occupied at the moment learning programming...

-:computer: My first contact with selftaught HTML, CSS and just a tinybit of JavaScript.
+> :computer: My first contact with selftaught HTML, CSS and just a tinybit of JavaScript.

-:point_right: Check the [LaZona](https://maxgroll.github.io/LaZona/) out on GitHub pages
+> :point_right: Check the [LaZona](https://maxgroll.github.io/LaZona/) out on GitHub pages

+<a href="https://maxgroll.github.io/LaZona/" target="_blank">LaZona</a>